Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 ## Using Fields
-Fields = Searchale key/value pairs
+Fields = Searchable key/value pairs

 **Using the Fields Sidebar**
 - Self-explanatory